The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Understanding the processes behind anxiety may seem complicated.

-We may believe this understanding to be limited to doctors or psychiatrists.
+You might believe that understanding the anxiety process is limited to doctors or psychiatrists.

-In order to explain how anxiety works, I will be using the latest research and scientific understanding of the brain – neuroscience – to explain the processes behind anxiety and answer the most common questions many of us want answered.
+To explain how anxiety works, I will use the latest scientific understanding of the brain – neuroscience – to explain the processes behind anxiety and answer the most common questions.

 • What are the effects of anxiety on the brain and nervous system?